onishlab-csu/rna-seq-array-template/ce11IndexBuild/README.md

-## Setup
+## Hisat2 index setup

+Here you:
+* download and verify the chromosome sequences, followed by
+* building the hisat2 index files.

+### Download script

-Here you download and verify the chromosome sequences.
-This doesn't normally need to be done in a batch job.
+This doesn't normally need to be done in a batch job if the files are of modest size (as in *C. elegans* chromosomes).

-### Download script execution

 ```
 bash download-chromosomes.sh